 Reusable and sustainable

-Clay is a sustainable material because it is found naturally in nature, and in this context, it can be used several times.
-It is possible to capture CO2 with clay, and it is possible to empty it again – only temperature and pressure count.
-If it is heated, CO2 is released, which must then be stored elsewhere, e.g. in the ground, or used for other purposes.
+Clay is a sustainable material because it is found naturally in nature, and in this context of CO2 capture, it can be reused several times.
+It is possible to capture CO2 with clay, and it is possible to empty it again – it all depends on temperature and pressure.
+If it is heated, CO2 is released, which then must then be stored elsewhere, e.g. in the ground, or used for other purposes.

-– We can also separate gas mixtures by using this technology, Fossum explains.
-Then we imagine that the gas mixture is sent through a column of clay powder, which captures CO2, while the other gas ingredients escape.
+– We can also potentially separate gas mixtures by using this technology, Fossum explains.
+Then we imagine that the gas mixture is sent through a column of clay powder, which captures CO2, while the other gas ingredients are unaffected and remains in the gas flow.
 Eventually, we plan to test how this works in separation plants that already exist.

 The excellence of clay

-During these 20 years, Fossum’s research group at NTNU has done a thorough job to understand what is happening, says Fossum. – In this way, our work has been an important contribution to understanding the processes to make them even better.
-The potential of clay as a natural resource is still far from being exploited.
+During more than 20 years, Fossum’s research group at NTNU has done a thorough job to understand what is happening with clays, says Fossum. – In this way, our work has been an important contribution to understanding the processes to make them even better.
+The potential of clay as a natural resource nanomaterial is still far from being exploited.

 We see great potential for application in our examination on clay, and we have several patent applications underway.

 – When we started with CO2 and clay 10 years ago, colleagues said that we could only give up right away.
 It will not work they told us.
 But about ten years ago, this field took off, and many articles on this have been published since then, including by us, says Fossum, who after 40 years in the service of basic research now thinks the time has come to move on to innovation.